JamesBracken/Ember-Ash/readme.md

 ![CTA link](./static/images/readme/cta-link.PNG)

-To improve UX, nav items underlines are removed on hover.
+To improve UX, CTA link items underlines are removed on hover.

 ![CTA link on hover](./static/images/readme/cta-link-hovered.PNG)

-![Navbar image when a user is logged in](./static/images/readme/navbar-logged-in.PNG) When a user logs in the navbar updates to include user logged-in features.
+![Navbar image when a user is logged in](./static/images/readme/navbar-logged-in.PNG)

+When a user logs in the navbar updates to include user logged-in features.
 After login the user can now create bookings for our restaurant to ensure they have their own space.
 They can also access these bookings within the my profile section which also appears on login.
 The my profile section enables the display of already created user bookings and the updating and deleting of each of these.

 ![CTA Booking](./static/images/readme/cta-link.PNG)
 ![CTA Login](./static/images/readme/cta-login-link.PNG)

 Our Call to action buttons are also located within the navbar.
 These further our company's interests by helping to drive customers to the company goals of translating website visitors into account holding users and increasing bookings.
 The CTA navigation items are also underlined to attract focus to these buttons.

 **Buttons**

 ![Buttons](./static/images/readme/button.PNG)

 Buttons across our website use the same design to keep a consistent feel to the website.
 They have a nice light brown color.

 **Social media section**

 ![Social media section](./static/images/readme/social-media-section.PNG)

 A section which is a component of our footer, which is also found just above the footer on every page.
 Social media is a crucial component of every company nowadays, making sure your company has social media exposure can make or break a company.
 Social media is especially influential in the hospitality industry.
 Using the social media icons, users can be redirected to our social media pages where users can find more information about us  and help drive user interest in our company.

 **Footer**

 ![Footer](./static/images/readme/footer.PNG)

 Our footer is found at the bottom of every page.
 Here we help ensure our customers are aware of our opening times and how they can get into contact with us.

 **Login modal**

 ![Login image](./static/images/readme/login-modal.PNG)

 The login modal is found on every page on the navbar.
 A user can easily find the login link and login to their account.
 The login modal was made with ajax incorporated for error handling.

 **Signup page**

 ![Signup image](./static/images/readme/signup-page.PNG)

 The signup page, anyone can create an account for our website here.
 The page was made with django allauth.